rhm2k/cline_docs/prompting/custom instructions library/cline-memory-bank.md

     *   Start chats with "follow your custom instructions".
     *   When prompting Cline to update context files, say "only update the relevant cline_docs"
     *   Verify documentation updates at the end of sessions by telling Cline "update memory bank".
-    *   Update memory bank at $1.50 in tokens and end the session.
+    *   Update memory bank at ~2 million tokens and end the session.

 ### 3. Author & Contributors